-Stereotactic Body Radiosurgery is not a surgery, but a revolutionary alternative to surgery.
+Stereotactic Body Radiotherapy is not a surgery, but a revolutionary alternative to surgery.
 Methodist Hospitals has had great success using this approach to treat medically inoperable lung cancer, lung metastasis, and liver metastasis.

 This completely non-invasive procedure employs exacting pinpoint radiation directed at the cancer using multiple, precisely contoured beams delivered from many different angles.
 It is so precise, larger doses of radiation can be delivered over a shorter period of time, sparing normal and healthy tissue.

 The potency of doses reduces treatment time to three days as compared to the typical eight-week course of radiation therapy.
 Stereotactic Body Radiotherapy can be used to support other cancer treatment therapies or in cases where surgery, standard radiation and chemotherapy are either not options or were ineffective.
 Some patients choose this option to avoid the side effects of chemotherapy or standard radiation.

 - No hospitalization required

 - Alternative to conventional surgery